 Hemodialysis is an essential and routine medical treatment for which safety has become a clinical priority.
-As every step carries the risk of human error and/or hardware failure, the process requires a chain of interventions.
-Dialysis machines combine a variety of sensors for the monitoring of pressure, flow and liquid level as well as for detecting leaks and air in tubing systems.
+Therefore the process requires a chain of interventions to ensure maximum patient safety.
+Dialysis machines combine a variety of sensors for the monitoring of pressure, flow and liquid level as well as for detecting leaks and air in the tubing system.

 Hemodialysis is a blood purification procedure used for acute kidney failure and has been widely used as a routine treatment since the late 1960s.
 Along with kidney transplantation, it is the most important renal replacement therapy for chronic kidney failure.
 In a broader sense, the term dialysis describes the exchange of substances across a semipermeable membrane known as diffusion - a transfer of molecules dissolved in the blood or plasma into the weakly concentrated dialysis solution.

 The Extracorporeal Blood Circulation During the Dialysis Procedure

 As an extracorporeal circuit, the dialysis machine substitutes a kidney‘s function during treatment.
 The patient‘s blood is redirected from the intracorporeal to the extracorporeal circuit.
 The actual diffusion between blood and dialysis fluid is processed in the dialyzer in which a biocompatible polymer membrane separates the two fluids from each other.
 Finally, toxins and/or water are removed from the blood through the membrane, or filter, as the membrane is often named.